Salesforce vs Sprinklr Comparison

 Teams that need verified B2B data and buying intelligence to fuel any platform

 The first thing to understand about Salesforce and Sprinklr is that they are not direct competitors.
-They occupy adjacent but distinct spaces in the enterprise technology stack.
+They occupy adjacent but distinct spaces in the enterprise technology stack, and understanding which layer each inhabits makes the comparison clearer for every buyer evaluating their GTM architecture.

-Salesforce is a CRM.
+Salesforce is a system of record.
 It manages the customer record: who your customers are, where deals stand in the pipeline, which service cases are open, what marketing campaigns are running.
-It is the system of record for the customer relationship.
+It is the record of truth for the customer relationship.
 Every cloud in the Salesforce ecosystem (Sales Cloud, Service Cloud, Marketing Cloud, Commerce Cloud) revolves around that central record.

 Source: Salesforce

-Sprinklr is a customer experience management platform.
+Sprinklr is a system of engagement.
 It manages the customer conversation: what people are saying about your brand on social media, how inbound service requests flow across channels, which marketing campaigns perform across paid, owned, and earned media, and what consumer intelligence reveals about market trends.

 Source: Sprinklr